 While this might not be ideal, being able to correctly answer the question ‘how much does it cost to make a comic book?’ will come in handy when you’re deciding whether or not you actually want to go through with producing your own comic book.
-Even if your greater goal is not to break into the comic book industry, producing your own book will open doors to you creatively and allow you to get your work out in front of a larger audience.
+Even if your greater goal is not to break into the comic book industry or create your own superhero universe, producing your own book will open doors to you creatively and allow you to get your work out in front of a larger audience.

 At the very least, you’ll have a produced work that is all yours, and that certainty counts for a lot.